skobba/skobba.github.io_bak/docs/Azure/appservice.md

 ## Customer Containers
 Ref.: [https://learn.microsoft.com/en-us/azure/app-service/tutorial-custom-container?tabs=azure-cli&pivots=container-linux](https://learn.microsoft.com/en-us/azure/app-service/tutorial-custom-container?tabs=azure-cli&pivots=container-linux)

+### Continuous deployment with custom containers
+When you enable this option, App Service adds a webhook to your repository in Azure Container Registry or Docker Hub.
+Your repository posts to this webhook whenever your selected image is updated with docker push.
+The webhook causes your App Service app to restart and run docker pull to get the updated image.

+WebApp -> Deployment Center -> Settings

 ### Enable SSH to Linix Web App

 _This configuration doesn't allow external connections to the container.
 SSH is available only through the Kudu/SCM Site.
 The Kudu/SCM site is authenticated with your Azure account. root:Docker! should not be altered SSH.
 SCM/KUDU will use your Azure Portal credentials.
 Changing this value will result in an error when using SSH_